Laserbeam31/bts-broadcast-baluns/README.md

 				and keep it transmitting.

-Required packages for my program to function correctly
+Required packages for my program to function correctly:
 -------------------------------------------------------

 - VLC Media player:	Used to display (and record/re-stream, if necessary) the output of the